envoyproxy/nighthawk/docs/root/adaptive_load_controller.md

 A valid configuration contains a `nighthawk_traffic_template` which is the base configuration for Nighthawk to be used in the iterations.
 The chosen input variable setter alters variables in this template.
-Note that the adaptive load controller overrides some values in the configuration, e.g. it will always `open_loop` to true.
+Note that the adaptive load controller overrides some values in the configuration, e.g. it will always set `open_loop` to true.
 The full set of overrides can be found in the [session_spec_proto_helper_impl.h](../../source/adaptive_load/session_spec_proto_helper_impl.h).